apache/lucene-solr/solr/example/files/README.txt

 		bin/solr create -c files -d example/files/conf

-* Now you’ve created a core called “files” using a configuration tuned for indexing and query rich text files.
+* Now you’ve created a core called “files” using a configuration tuned for indexing and querying rich text files.

 * You should see the following response: